-In keeping with Kennedy Baptist College's mission of 'providing educational opportunities of excellence in a Christian context and addressing the needs of individuals for lifelong learning', the College has created a selective entry academic talent program for Year 7 students.
+In keeping with Kennedy Baptist College's mission of 'providing educational opportunities of excellence in a Christian context and addressing the needs of individuals for lifelong learning', the College offers a selective entry academic extension program for Year 7 students.

 The purpose of the Kennedy Extension and Enrichment Program (KEEP) is to provide an environment where academically able students can be challenged and extended to attain the highest levels of excellence alongside peers who share similar aspirations, abilities and interests.
 The students in KEEP will be taught by teachers with expert skills and knowledge for this particular program.
 Students will cover the core curriculum, but will also be engaged in extension and enrichment activities.
 Extension involves the deepening of students' knowledge, understanding and skills.
 Enrichment refers to the broadening of the curriculum to develop knowledge, application and thinking skills to greater degrees of complexity.
 At the heart of the teaching-learning program will be activities that encourage students to develop and use all six levels of Bloom's Revised Taxonomy - Remembering, Understanding, Applying, Analysing, Evaluating, and Creating.
 Ultimately the Program aims to keep students motivated, engaged, thinking critically and passionate about lifelong learning.

-Beyond Year 7, Academic Extension classes in the Mathematics, English, Science and Humanities Learning Areas provide continued extension and enrichment for the more academically able students, as well as preparing them for future university level courses.
+Beyond Year 7, Extension classes in Mathematics, English, Science and Humanities provide continued enrichment opportunities for our students.

 KEEP students will follow the Year 7 Western Australian Curriculum, but will focus further on reading, comprehending and writing more complex texts.
 A greater emphasis will be placed on collaboration and problem-based learning activities, aimed at extending students' abilities to work together, and creatively, thereby developing critical thinking skills.
 Students will also be introduced to more classical literature, and examine in greater depth the beginnings of the English language and its impact on modern day communication.

-KEEP students will cover the standard Year 7 content-albeit with a greater emphasis on problem solving and reasoning, -in five of their six lessons and engage in enrichment activities and projects for the sixth.
-These activities will utilise both internally-based resources and materials provided by the Australian Mathematics Trust.
+KEEP students will cover the standard Year 7 content with a greater emphasis on problem solving and reasoning.
+Project and enrichment activities will utilise both internally-based resources and materials provided by the Australian Mathematics Trust.
 Students will also be given the opportunity to participate in state and national competitions such as the Australian Mathematics Competition.

-KEEP students will spend three to four periods per week on core curriculum material and the remaining lessons on extension and enrichment activities.
-These will include, tiered assignments, open-ended collaborative investigations, cross-curricular projects, self-directed learning and decision making, field trips to experience science in action and linking with Murdoch University programs.
+Lessons for KEEP students will include core curriculum material and extension and enrichment activities.
+These will include tiered assignments, open-ended collaborative investigations, cross-curricular projects, self-directed learning and decision making, field trips to experience science in action.
 Students will also be given the opportunity to participate in state and national Science competitions.